mitty4/lending_tree/README.md

-Note: 87% of the data classify as non-defaulting (0), which is very unbalanced.
+Note: 87% of the data classify as non-defaulting (0), which is very unbalanced.</br>
 The Data:
 The dataset used to train these classification models came from https://data.world/jaypeedevlin/lending-club-loan-data-2007-11.
 The shape of the data is 115 features by 42538 rows of data all in one csv file (42.3 MB).
 The first go round, no extra feature engineering was done other than to convert the loan_status column into meaningful default values of 0 or 1 (our dependent variable).